Ashton Kutcher

-Christopher Ashton Kutcher (/ˈkʊtʃər/; born February 7, 1978) is an American actor, producer and entrepreneur.
+Christopher Ashton Kutcher (/ˈkʊtʃər/ KUUTCH-ər; born February 7, 1978) is an American actor, film producer and investor.
 His accolades include a People's Choice Award and fifteen Teen Choice Awards, in addition to a nomination for a Screen Actors Guild Award.

 Kutcher began his acting career portraying Michael Kelso in the Fox sitcom That '70s Show (1998–2006).
 He made his film debut in the romantic comedy Coming Soon (1999), followed by the comedy film Dude, Where's My Car?
 (2000), which was a box office success.
 In 2003, Kutcher starred in the romantic comedies Just Married and My Boss's Daughter.
 That year, he created and produced the television series Punk'd, also serving as host for the first eight of its ten seasons.
 Kutcher starred in the science fiction film The Butterfly Effect (2004) and had a voice role in Open Season (2006).

 Kutcher appeared in more romantic comedies, including Guess Who (2005), A Lot Like Love (2005), What Happens in Vegas (2008), and No Strings Attached (2011).
 From 2011 to 2015, he starred as Walden Schmidt on the CBS sitcom Two and a Half Men.
 In 2013, Kutcher portrayed Steve Jobs in the biographical film Jobs.
 He also led the Netflix sitcom The Ranch (2016–2020).
 He has since starred in the comedy thriller Vengeance (2022).

 Beyond entertainment, Kutcher is also a venture capitalist.
 He is a co-founder of the venture capital firm A-Grade Investments.
 At SXSW in March 2015, Kutcher announced Sound Ventures, the successor to A-Grade Investments, managing a fund backed by institutional funding.
 Kutcher has also invested in several high technology startups.